The Case for Elevating WildCare

 The project will include on-site development of a new courtyard to host our educational Wildlife Ambassador animals along with educational gathering spaces along the front of the property.
 All existing caging and hospital facilities will be demolished.

-We estimate that it will cost $24 million to complete our mission-driven, board-approved capital improvements plan by approximately 2025.
-We aim to generate project funding through a volunteer-driven philanthropic campaign that will run until the project's completion.
+We estimate that it will cost $24 million to complete our mission-driven, board-approved capital improvements plan by the fall of 2026.
+Project funding is provided through a volunteer-driven philanthropic campaign that will run until the project's completion.

 Help us soar into the future!